 After graduation from Floyd County High School in the Blue Ridge Mountains of Virginia, I left my rural area to pursue a career as a newspaperman.

 Those 39+ years in journalism and political work brought me back to the area where most of my desires and ambitions were born and I found myself still working in the profession that has dominated most of my life.
-I began as a full-time reporter and photographer for my hometown paper at age 15 and now, at age 70, I work with that same paper and the media chain that owns it as a contract reporter and photojournalist.
+I began as a full-time reporter and photographer for my hometown paper at age 15 and now, at age 71, I am back working with that same paper as a contract reporter and photojournalist.

 In addition, I write news about government and politics by a national political news website, produce a hyperlocal news site and own a small web hosting company.